Sarum Lights: frequently asked questions

 There is only one ticket price per person for on the day sales - no family or child concessions will apply.

 When should I arrive?

 Once you have viewed the first part of the show on the West Front, please report to the main entrance at your designated time slot to experience the internal projections and soundscapes.
+Your tickets will be scanned at this point so please have your details ready.
 Your designated time slot is for entry to the Cathedral.
 If you are running behind time you can watch the projections on the West Front at the end of your visit (you may want to do this if you book for the earliest slots as it will be darker).

 Why 15-minute time slots?